ManimCommunity/manim/docs/source/adventure/introduction.rst

 Grouping Mobjects
 =================

-Oftentimes it is convinient to animate the movement of several mobjects at once.
+Oftentimes it is convenient to animate the movement of several mobjects at once.
 To help accomplish this goal, manim provides two classes: ``Group`` and ``VGroup``.
 99% of the time, ``VGroup``'s are used, but if you're dealing with some form of an ``ImageMobject`` you will have to use ``Group``.
 Here's an example of how groups can be useful:

 .. manim:: GroupingExample